electrode-io/react-native-electrode-bridge/README.md

 ANDROID :
 - Incoming events/requests/responses should be on the main thread (or at least give option to choose main thread or not)
 - Offer a way to unregister event/request handlers in order to avoid keeping references around
+- Figure if annotations might offer a nicer client API and implement annotation support (@EventHandler @RequestHandler)
 ```

 ### JavaScript API Reference